-She has won an astounding 59 International and 49 National competition medals.
+Shannon has won an astounding 59 International and 49 National competition medals.
 Over half of these have been gold.
-She is the first US gymnast to win 2 World All-Around Titles and she is the first American female to medal in the individual all-around of a non-boycotted Olympics.
+She is the first US gymnast to win 2 World All-Around Titles.
 Her tally of five medals (2 silver, 3 bronze) at the 1992 Olympics was the most medals won by a US athlete in any sport.
 At the ’96 Games, she led the “Magnificent Seven” to the US Women’s first ever Team Gold and for the first time for any American gymnast, she captured Gold on the Balance Beam.

-In 2011, Shannon was diagnosed with a rare form of ovarian cancer.
+In January of 2011, Shannon was diagnosed with a rare form of ovarian cancer.
 She had the baseball sized tumor removed successfully and followed up with an aggressive chemotherapy regimen.
-Now cancer free, Shannon continues to be a strong advocate for awareness and early detection.
+Shannon has remained open and public about her diagnosis and treatment and continues to empower women to make their health a priority.
+Shannon is currently cancer-free and continues to be a strong advocate for early detection, awareness, research and survivorship.

 Shannon’s book, It’s Not About Perfect: Competing for My Country and Fighting for My Life, is her inspirational memoir written to encourage and empower others to break through and overcome their own personal challenges.